Elan456/fastquadtree/README.md

 * Choose `capacity` so that leaves keep a small batch of points.
 Typical values are 8 to 64.
 * If your data is very skewed, set a `max_depth` to prevent long chains.
 * For fastest local runs, use `maturin develop --release`.
 * The wrapper only maintains an object map only if the quadtree was constructed with `track_objects=True`.
 If you don't need it, leave it off for best performance.
-Look at the [Native vs Shim Benchmark](#native-vs-shim-benchmark) below for details.
+* Refer to the [Native vs Shim Benchmark](https://elan456.github.io/fastquadtree/benchmark/#native-vs-shim-benchmark) for overhead details.

 ### Pygame Ball Pit Demo